formlio/forml/docs/install.rst

 ----------------------

 Being a framework, the ForML distribution package comes with unpinned dependencies to give enough flexibility to the client applications.
-For reproducibility, there is a ``constraints.txt`` provided to offer a known-to-be-working combination of all of the dependencies used by ForML.
+For reproducibility, there is the :file:`constraints.txt` :ref:`constraints file <pip:constraints files>` provided to offer a *known-to-be-working* combination of all the dependencies used by ForML.
 To install ForML using these dependencies, simply add the ``--constraint`` to (any of the mentioned) ``pip install`` commands:

 .. code-block:: console